researchart/rose6icse/submissions/reusable/rlcheck/README.md

 	- `jqf`: This is the main rlcheck implementation used in the evaluation on top of the the Java fuzzing platform JQF (cloned from https://github.com/rohanpadhye/jqf).
 	- `bst_example`: python implementation used for the case studies in Section 4 of the paper.
 - `scripts`: Contains various scripts used for running experiments and generating figures from the paper.
+The following are only present in the container distribution, not in the public github repo:
 - `pre-baked`: Contains results of the experiments that were run on the authors' machines.
     - `java-data`: data for the main evaluation
     - `python-data`: data for the evaluation of Section 4.
 - `example_figs`: examples of Figures 6-10 with fewer reps, on the author's machine.
 - `fresh-baked`: This will contain the results of the experiments that you run, after following Part Two.

 ## Part One: Validating claims in paper (10 minutes human time)